Ruth T. Watanabe Special Collections

 Sub-series 2: NPR recordings

-This sub-series comprises recordings of NPR broadcasts of Wilder’s American Popular Song program on reel-to-reel magnetic tape.
-The recordings have been retained in their arrangement as received.
+This sub-series consists of NPR broadcasts of Wilder’s American Popular Song program, which have been retained as received.

 Sub-series 3: Discs